orbitalquark/textadept/docs/api.md

 an insertion or deletion occurs, its location is recorded in the current view's location history.
 If the edit is close enough to the previous record, the previous record is amended.
-Each time a buffer switch occurs, the before and after locations are recorded.
+Each time a buffer switch occurs, the before and after locations are also recorded.

 ### Fields defined by `textadept.history`